Where do words occur?

 Furthermore, none of the information that we find in nature is static.
 We are only scratching the surface here but suffice it to say that just as any book is only coherent when the words are read in sequence over a period of time, so also any mathematical or scientific equation reflects movement through time.
 And so, as Kepler and Boyle said, the book of nature is always inviting us and inspiring us.
 Even its unending constants (such as 3.14159…) confront us with eternity.

 Now we have absolutely no idea what time actually is.
 Einstein showed that it is analogous to the three physical dimensions since passage through time slows down as passage through physical space speeds up.
-But calling it a fourth dimension is just an analogy—a very coherent and effective analogy, comparable to how money is a very coherent and effective analogy.
+But calling it a fourth dimension is still an analogy—a very coherent and effective analogy, comparable to how money is a very coherent and effective analogy.
 You cannot see, hear, feel, taste, or smell the value of money.
 You can only believe by faith what it represents.
-(Economists usually use the term confidence rather than faith.)
-Furthermore, there are many ways economists can use a mathematical tool called dimensional analysis, for there are many dimensions to economics—such as interest and inflation, the later of which slows down as the former speeds up.
+Furthermore, there are many ways economists can use a mathematical tool called dimensional analysis to study money, for there are many dimensions to economics—such as interest and inflation, the latter of which slows down as the former speeds up.
 Nevertheless, at the end of the day, our belief in the value of money is still a matter of faith.
 Yes, it is a rock-solid faith based upon hundreds of thousands of testimonies, but it is faith nonetheless.

 One of the leading proponents of this view is Italian theoretical physicist Carlo Rovelli, the founder of what is called the Loop Quantum Gravity theory of physics and the director of the quantum gravity research group at the Centre for Theoretical Physics at Aix-Marseille University.
 The author of some very popular books, including Reality Is Not What It Seems and The Order of Time, he says that since physicists do not necessarily need a flow of time in their equations, we should conclude that it is an illusory, human-made phenomenon.
 He says that our neurological illusion of “time flow” must have emerged in evolution to give us a useful though artificial and blurred perception of the world.
 But as to how this illusion works, he tosses that question to neuroscientists to explain:

-What does it mean to say that one is the correct one?
+What does it mean to say that one is the correct one—and that the drug-induced hallucination is not the correct one?
 Contrary to Rovelli, many scientists have concluded that it means there is a self-evident, objective reality for which they may not necessarily be able to author the explanation.
-They can know that some things are true even if they cannot necessarily explain them in the laboratory.
-In fact, as Professor Muller explains, the only reason not to believe in the flow of time is because one wants to cling to the presuppositions of physicalism (a.k.a. materialism)—something that Einstein himself realized was futile.
+We can know that some things are true even if they cannot necessarily prove them in the laboratory.
+In fact, as Professor Muller explains, the only reason not to believe in the flow of time is because one wants to cling to the presuppositions of materialism (a.k.a. physicalism)—something that Einstein himself realized was futile.

-Speaking of presidents and the flow of time, consider that it takes faith to believe, for example, that George Washington was the first president of the United States—that he actually lived and worked in an earlier time in a place called The United States of America.
+Speaking of presidents and the flow of time, consider that it takes faith to believe, for example, that George Washington was the first president of the United States.
 After all, we cannot actually see him being president.
 Instead, we can only believe what is written in the historical record.
 (If that sounds like a silly observation, consider how millions of people doubt the more recent, much more detailed historical record of the Holocaust of World War II.)
-We can also consider the circumstantial evidence for George Washington’s presidency, for there is a direct link between the processes that installed him in office to the processes that installed President Donald Trump.
+We can also consider the circumstantial evidence for George Washington’s presidency, for there is a direct link between the processes that installed him in office to the processes that installed President Joe Biden.

 And just as we believe narratives in American history based upon evidence, so also we believe narratives in the flow of natural history based upon evidence.
 For if science has taught us anything at all over the past 2000 years, it has taught us to have faith that if we study nature carefully enough, if we look and listen long enough, we will always be able to discover and decipher rational explanations.
 We will discover information that narrates the unfolding of the creation.
 And we will inevitably ask who the author of it all is.